Poundland: Competition

 Since the acquisition of 99p Stores in 2015, Poundland's closest competitor was the now defunct Poundworld.
-Other competitors are discount retailers B&M, Home Bargains, Wilko and supermarkets.
+Other competitors are discount retailers B&M, Home Bargains, and supermarkets.

 Poundland may sometimes find they are competing with other retailers' own produce.
 It was reported in May 2010 that Poundland were selling rebranded lotions for £1, exactly the same product that Boots were selling under their own brand for significantly more.
 Boots responded to the findings by suggesting that the products available in Poundland stores were likely excess stock they had sold off below cost price which had been destined for overseas markets, with some directed into UK distribution without their permission.

 Larger chains have felt the impact of discount retailers, with some customers switching from larger supermarket retailers for everyday necessities.
-To entice customers into their stores from larger supermarket chains, Poundland advertise familiar brands at competitive prices, with the hope customers may then be inclined to impulse buy other products such as own-brand that they otherwise would not have purchased.
+To entice customers into their stores from larger supermarket chains, Poundland advertise familiar brands at competitive prices, in the hope that customers may then be inclined to impulse buy other products, such as own-brand goods that they otherwise would not have purchased.
 Asda reduced some branded product prices such as Colgate toothpaste to £1 in January 2009, in competition with Poundland who offered the same products at the £1 price; in response, Poundland introduced multi-buy offers to provide a larger quantity of the products for the same price.
-However, research conducted by The Grocer magazine in August 2009 found that of the 1300-odd supposedly discounted ASDA products, a third were the same price as in March 2008 and 173 products had been selling for less than £1 during Spring 2009.
+However, research conducted by The Grocer magazine in August 2009 found that of the 1300-odd supposedly discounted Asda products, a third were the same price as in March 2008 and 173 products had been selling for less than £1 during spring 2009.